-Brendan Wall is a second-year graduate student in Organic Chemistry at Iowa State University.
+Brendan Wall is a third-year graduate student in Organic Chemistry at Iowa State University.
 He is advised by Dr. Brett VanVeller.
 Previously, Brendan graduated with a B.S. in Biochemistry from Illinois State University in Normal, Illinois.
-His research focuses on synthetic methods towards accessing the medicinally-important heterocycle, isothiazole.
+His research focuses on synthetic methods towards accessing medicinally-important heterocycles, and application of heterocycles as fluorescent reporters.
 In his free time Brendan likes running, biking, video games, and spending time with his cat Mochi!

 Sommer is a graduate student in the Anand group.
 She graduated from the University of Louisiana-Lafayette with an honors baccalaureate degree in chemistry.
 Her research at Iowa State focuses on two different projects 1) developing an electrochemical immunoassay for the diagnosis of Sjogren’s syndrome at the point-of-care and 2) quantifying the isolation of melanoma cells from buffy coat by dielectrophoresis.
 Sommer loves spending time with her husband and daughter, traveling, and reading in her free time.

 Aishwarya Mantravadi is a fifth-year graduate student at Iowa State University, advised by Dr. Julia Zaikina.
 She graduated from the University of Mumbai with a Master of Science degree in Chemistry.
 She is an inorganic solid-state chemist.
 Her research work is centered on the use of unconventional synthetic routes towards accelerated discovery of novel materials for magnetic and energy conversion applications.
 In her leisure time she likes to cook, hike and travel and wishes to visit all the US National Parks someday.